TheRealAnonymous008/quartz/content/details/machine learning/Loss Function.md

 * The **confidence score** represents the probability that the output of the model is correct.
+* A **loss function** is a way to quantify the accuracy of a certain model.
+More specifically it *associates a prediction with a score that denotes how far it is from the ground truth.*

 # Cross-Entropy Loss
 * The **cross entropy loss** takes in a probability vector as input.